Next Generation Missile Vessels

 Next Generation Missile Vessels (NGMVs) are a planned class of anti-surface warfare corvettes for the Indian Navy.
 Under this programme the Indian Navy intends to acquire six advanced missile vessels.
-Ships in this class will be armed with Anti-ship missile or Land-attack missile like BrahMos.
+Ships in this class will be armed with anti-ship missile or land-attack missile like BrahMos.
 Ships under this class will feature advanced stealth features like a low radar cross section (RCS), infrared, acoustic and magnetic signatures.

 Development

-On 2 January 2015 the Ministry of Defence (MOD) issued a Request For Information (RFI) under Buy Indian and Make Indian category for six new missile corvettes by initiating the Next Generation Missile Vessels (NGMVs) programme.
+On 2 January 2015 the Ministry of Defence (MOD) issued a request for information (RFI) under Buy Indian and Make Indian category for six new missile corvettes by initiating the Next Generation Missile Vessels (NGMVs) programme.
 Vendors who chose to respond to the RFI must meet "minimum qualifying criteria" mainly, shipyard should have already built "vessel(s) of similar specifications".
 An RfP worth $2.2 billion was filed by the Government of India to various Indian shipyards seeking for various warships including six missile boats.

-On 23 February 2021, Cochin Shipyard won the bid to construct 6 Next Generation Missile Vessels for a cost ₹10,000 crores.
+On 23 February 2021, Cochin Shipyard (CSL) won the bid to construct 6 Next Generation Missile Vessels (NGMV) for a cost ₹10,000 crores.

+On 11 January 2023, the Defence Acquisition Council (DAC) approved the Acceptance of Necessity (AoN) for procurement of BrahMos launchers and fire control systems for Next Generation Missile Vessels and Shivalik-class frigates.

+On 30 March 2023, MoD signed the contract for acquisition of six NGMV with CSL at a cost of ₹9805 crore.
+The delivery of ships is scheduled to commence from March 2027.
+According to MoD, the construction of these ships will generate an employment of 45 lakh man-days over a period of nine years.

+On 15 September 2023, Bharat Electronics announced that they have received an order worth ₹2118.57 crore from CSL to supply "state-of-the-art technology" including sensors and weapons equipment for the NGMV project.

+On 14 February 2024, CSL signed a ₹274.76 crore contract with Advanced Weapons and Equipment India Limited to acquire 12 AK-630 naval guns.
+The guns will be manufactured by the Gun & Shell Factory, Cossipore in Kolkata.

+On 29 March 2024, CSL signed another deal with Hindustan Aeronautics Limited worth ₹1173 crore for in-house manufacturing six units of LM2500 for NGMV, which are scheduled to be delivered between 2026 and 2029.

+On 16 December 2024, the steel cutting ceremony for the first ship of NGMV held at the Cochin Shipyard.
+Induction of the vessels is to start from 2027.